Updated: February 6, 2026

 What is a life lease in Portuguese retirement homes, and how does it work?

-Assisted living and nursing home facilities are available to the elderly in Portugal for higher level care.
+Assisted living and nursing homes are available to the elderly in Portugal for higher-level care.
 The public healthcare system (SNS) offers access to medical care, while social services, including the National Network for Integrated Continuous Care (RNCCI), provide a range of support services.
 Families and informal caregivers also play a crucial role, particularly in providing home-based care.